Private Brokerage versus Professional Employer Organization (PEO)

 1. Going direct to an insurance carrier

-An insurance carrier like UnitedHealthcare and Blue Cross Blue Shield controls the underwriting, claims and pricing of the insurance polices they offer.
+An insurance carrier like UnitedHealthcare and Blue Cross Blue Shield controls the underwriting, claims and pricing of the insurance policies they offer.

 One condition is when you purchase your benefits with an insurance carrier — you’re on your own when it comes to managing employee benefits for your business.